-Additional information about us may be found on SEDAR at www.sedar.com and EDGAR at www.sec.gov.
+Additional information about us may be found on SEDAR at www.sedarplus.ca.
 Additional information, including directors' and officers' remuneration and indebtedness, principal holders of our securities, options to purchase securities and securities authorized for issuance under equity compensation plans, is contained in our Management Information Circular for our most recent annual meeting of shareholders.
 Additional information may also be found in our audited financial statements and related management's discussion and analysis for our most recently completed financial year.